Tofukuji Temple in Kyoto

 Top:

-Tsutenkyo Bridge - This 100m long bridge is connecting Kaisando Hall with Hondo Hall and offers great views during the autumn season (mid November).
+Tsutenkyo Bridge - This 100m long bridge connects Kaisando Hall with Hondo Hall and offers great views during the autumn season (mid-November).
 The bridge is surrounded by appr.
 2000 maple trees (momiji).
 The name of the bridge can be translated to - bridge crossing heaven.

 Sanmon Gate - The oldest Zen gate in Japan was rebuilt after a huge fire in 1425.
-It is with an height of 22 meter stretched over 2-stories a really impressive sight.
-On the top floor you will find many Buddhist statues made during the Heian Period (794 - 1185) by sculptor Jocho (died in 1057).
-Do not miss the beautiful paintings at the ceiling by Cho Dentsu, a.k.a.
+It with a height of 22 meters stretched over 2 stories a really impressive sight.
+On the top floor, you will find many Buddhist statues made during the Heian Period (794 - 1185) by sculptor Jocho (who died in 1057).
+Do not miss the beautiful paintings on the ceiling by Cho Dentsu, a.k.a.
 Mincho (1352-1431).

 Hondo (Main Hall) - The hall was reconstructed in 1934.
-Inside you will find a painting of a dragon (Soryu-zu) at the ceiling by modern artist Insho Domoto (1891 - 1975).
+Inside you will find a painting of a dragon (Soryu-zu) on the ceiling by modern artist Insho Domoto (1891 - 1975).
 You can visit the Main Hall only from the 14th - 16th of March for the memorial of the death of Buddha.
-During the rest of the year the place is closed for the public.
+During the rest of the year, the place is closed to the public.

-Hojo (Abbot’s Quarter) - The current building is dating back to 1890.
+Hojo (Abbot’s Quarter) - The current building dates back to 1890.
 It was reconstructed after a huge fire in 1881.
-It is located at the center of the temple complex and for an entrance fee of 400 yen you are able to see the well-known Hasso Gardens.
+It is located at the center of the temple complex and for an entrance fee of 400 yen you can see the well-known Hasso Gardens.

-Zen Hasso Gardens - These 4 gardens (Hasso-no-niwa) are located on the north, south, east and west side of the Abbot’s Quarter (Hojo).
+Zen Hasso Gardens - These 4 gardens (Hasso-no-Niwa) are located on the north, south, east, and west sides of the Abbot’s Quarter (Hojo).
 The garden designer Shigemori Mirei (1926-89) created these pieces of art in 1939.
 The moss and stone gardens are a great representation of modern Zen Buddhist gardens.

 Southern Garden - The main features are four groups of rocks (representing the Chinese Isles of the Immortals) and artificial hills (representing the mountain temples of Gozan) in raked gravel.
 It is the largest of the four gardens.